+LIT203 T

-LIT203 American Literature II
+American Literature II

 American Literature II is a survey course of representative works of American Literature from the post-Civil War period forward, including genres of short story, poetry, novel, and drama.
 In this course students examine major writers in the rise of realism, modern, and postmodern literary trends.
-KRSN: ENG2020 American Literature II different cultures and time periods throughout history with an emphasis on more modern writings.
-KRSN: ENG1030 Introduction to Literature
+KRSN: FNG2020 American Literature II.

+LIT237 TM

-LIT237 Introduction to Literature 3 cr. hr.
+Introduction to Literature

 Students in this course read and discuss various forms of literature.
 The course is designed to develop student appreciation and understanding of drama, short stories, and poetry.
-Selections reflect
+Selections reflect different cultures and time periods throughout history with an emphasis on more modern writings.
+KRSN: FNG1030 Introduction to Literature